juanluispaz/ts-sql-query/docs/composing-and-splitting-results.md

 # Composing and splitting results (legacy)

-**LEGACY**: This feature will continue to be maintained, but its usage is not recommended, and its functionality will not be extended.
-This functionality is intended to be deprecated in the future when the current code using it is migrated away.
+**DEPRECATED**: This feature will be removed in the next version.
 Use [complex projections](queries/complex-projections.md) or [aggregate as an object array](queries/aggregate-as-object-array.md) instead.

 Sometime you whan to create a result where the content looks like: